-Miller & Company can explain what you need to know about retirement and pension plans; call 718-767-0737 today.
+Miller & Company provides the most reliable and accurate accounting for pensions in NYC.
+We can explain what you need to know about retirement and pension plans; call us if you are looking for a skilled third-party best rated pension auditor in NYC: 718-767-0737 today.
 Miller & Company LLP, NY Certified Public Accountants, a top rated CPA New York firm.

 The IRS gets involved with retirement and pension audits plan primarily to look at issues pertaining to the eligibility, distribution and participation of plans.
 The IRS specifically focuses on verifying all minimum participation requirements, discrimination tests and vesting requirements.
 Just like the DOL, the IRS maintains the goal of making sure all the plan’s assets benefit participants of the retirement program.

 As a best in class accountant NYC, Paul Miller provides highly personalized and comprehensive pension accounting services.
 His philosophy regarding the accountant/client relationship is based on trust and has earned him one of the most distinguished, worthy and credible reputations in NYC.